RivkiAuerbach/Practicom/README.md

 ### Building site:
 When entering the site, you must identify yourself using login to verify that you are the administrator.

 If not, no problem!
-You can view the list of employees only.
+Send an email to the site owner asking them to put you as an administrator.

-It's also something :)
+we will take care of you :).

 If you are an administrator, you will be allowed to do everything the site offers for you: